numpy/numpy/doc/neps/nep-0036-fair-play.rst

 and a special label was added on the NumPy issue tracker to identify issues pertaining to this specific distribution.

-However, this is *not* the only case where modified versions of NumPy are being made available, and it causes wasted time for our
+In another example, a security issue (CVE-2019-6446) was filed against NumPy.
+This forced many distributions to take action, most often by changing a default keyword value, unfortunately again leading to multiple versions of the NumPy API being deployed, varying across distribution.

-developers: identifying the release from which the error came, how the release was modified from the version we provide, and whether we are able to address the issue (if not, where to relay the report to).
+These are only two of many examples of such modified distributions, which cause wasted time for our developers: identifying the release from which the error came, how the release was modified from the version we provide, and whether we are able to address related issues (if not, where to relay the report to).

 During a community call on XX/XX/XX the community decided to draft a set of guidelines for companies and external developers to use when